Robin Østrøm

 Robin Dahl Østrøm (born 9 August 2002) is a professional footballer who plays as a right-back or centre-back for Danish Superliga club Silkeborg.
 Born in Denmark, he represents the Norway national under-21 team.

+Club career

+Østrøm made his senior debut for Odense Boldklub, before joining Silkeborg in 2022.
+In December 2024 he extended his contract with Silkeborg until January 2028.

 International career

 Østrøm was born in Denmark to a Norwegian father and Ugandan mother.
 He earned one cap for Denmark at under-19 level, before switching his allegiance and opting to play for Norway in 2021.
 He has been capped for them at U20 and U21 levels.

+Personal life

+Østrøm was born in Denmark to a Ugandan mother and a Norwegian father.
+He grew up in Copenhagen.